dora-metrics/pelorus/docs/Architecture.md

 ### Prometheus and Grafana

 Pelorus is built on top of [Prometheus](https://prometheus.io/) and [Grafana](https://grafana.com/), an industry standard open source metrics gathering and dashboarding stack.
-This allows for us to focus on the core differntiators for Pelorus - the metrics we care about, methods of gathering then, and building information radiators from those metrics.
+This allows for us to focus on the core differentiators for Pelorus - the metrics we care about, methods of gathering then, and building information radiators from those metrics.

 [Thanos](https://thanos.io/) is a set of Prometheus components that provide high availability and long term storage of Prometheus data.
 We use Thanos in Pelorus to give our dashboards the ability to look back over months or years of organizational data.